France is still mad about a hike in the retirement age. But can the protests last? - KTVZ

 By Joseph Ataman, CNN

+Clashes erupted in Paris on Monday marking May 1, a traditional day of union-led marches, in the wake of hugely unpopular changes to France’s pension system that were signed into law last month.

-After months of protests and widespread strikes that saw transport grind to a halt and garbage mount in the streets of Paris, hugely unpopular changes to France’s pension system have been signed into law.
+One of France’s largest unions, the CGT, had called for “historic” protests following months of unrest and widespread strikes that saw transport grind to a halt and garbage mount in the streets of Paris.

+A CNN team on the ground reported chaotic scenes from the protests, having witnessed fireworks and other projectiles thrown at the police who answered with tear gas as they retreated and regrouped.
+Ahead of the protest the police had warned of a heightened risk of violence, with at least 30 people arrested as a result of Monday’s demonstrations, according to CNN affiliate BFMTV.

 France’s Constitutional Council, which plays a similar role to the US Supreme Court, in April approved the most controversial part of the reform — the raising of the retirement age from 62 to 64.

-Despite the decision, some of France’s powerful unions say they will fight on.
-More protests are planned on Monday, with the question now whether this anger will plague the rest of Macron’s time in office or disappear from the streets.
+Despite the decision, some of France’s powerful unions say they will fight on, with the question now whether this anger will plague the rest of Macron’s time in office or disappear from the streets.

 Why is this such a big deal for the French?